voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 title: Comparing React Hooks with Vue Composition API
 summary: What are their similarities and differences?
 ---
+Vue recently presented the [Composition API RFC](https://vue-composition-api-rfc.netlify.com), a new API for writing Vue components inspired by React Hooks but with some interesting differences that I will discuss in this post.
+This RFC has a really controversial story, since it started with [a previous version called Function-based Component API](https://github.com/vuejs/rfcs/blob/function-apis/active-rfcs/0000-function-api.md) that received [lots of criticism](https://github.com/vuejs/rfcs/pull/42) from certain part of the community, based on the fear of Vue starting to be more complicated and less like the simple library that people liked in the first place.

+The Vue core team addressed the confusion around the first RFC and this new one presented some interesting adjustments and provided further insights on the motivations behind the proposed changes.
+If you are interested in giving some feedback to the Vue core team about the new proposal you can participate in [the discussion](https://github.com/vuejs/rfcs/pull/78) on GitHub.

 **Note: The Vue Composition API is a work in progress and is subject to future changes.
 Nothing regarding the Vue Composition API is 100% sure until Vue 3.0 arrives.**

-Vue recently presented the [Composition API RFC](https://vue-composition-api-rfc.netlify.com), a new API for writing Vue components inspired by React Hooks but with some interesting differences that I will discuss in this post.
-This RFC has a really controversial story, since it started with [a previous version called Function-based Component API](https://github.com/vuejs/rfcs/blob/function-apis/active-rfcs/0000-function-api.md) that received [lots of criticism](https://github.com/vuejs/rfcs/pull/42) from certain part of the community, based on the fear of Vue starting to be more complicated and less like the simple library that people liked in the first place.

-The Vue core team addressed the confusion of the first RFC and this new one presented some interesting adjustments and provided further insights on the reasons and motivations behind the proposed changes.
-If you are interested in giving some feedback to the Vue core team about the new proposal you can participate in [the discussion](https://github.com/vuejs/rfcs/pull/78) in GitHub.

 So, let's get started studying the different aspects of React Hooks and Vue Composition API and remark certain differences that we might find along the way ⏯